Full Metal Jacket: Home media

 The 2020 4K UHD release uses a new HDR remastered native 2160p that was transferred from the original 35mm negative, which was supervised by Kubrick's personal assistant Leon Vitali.
 It contains the remixed audio and, for the first time since the original DVD release, the theatrical mono mix.
 The release was a critical success; publications praised its image and audio quality, calling the former exceptionally good and faithful to the original theatrical release, and Kubrick's vision while noting the lack of new extras and bonus content.
 A collector's edition box set of this 4K UHD version was released with different cover art, a replica theatrical poster of the film, a letter from director Stanley Kubrick, and a booklet about the film's production among other extras.

+In 2026, it was announced that Full Metal Jacket was to be included in the Criterion Collection alongside Kubrick's entire filmography as part of a special 4K UHD Blu-Ray box set titled The Complete Kubrick.
+The release will feature never before seen behind the scenes footage shot by Vivian Kubrick alongside new and archival supplements.
+The set will be released in October 2026.